ris58h/Touch-Tab/README.md

 ### "Touch-Tab" can’t be opened because Apple cannot check it for malicious software
 Right-click the app and click `Open`, a pop-up will appear, click `Open` again.
 ### It's running but doesn't work
-- Check that Touch-Tab is allowed to control your computer in `System Settings > Privacy & Security > Accesibility`.
+- Check that Touch-Tab is allowed to control your computer in `System Settings > Privacy & Security > Accessibility`.
 If you had Touch-Tab installed before you may need to remove Touch-Tab from the `Accessibility` list first and add it again.
 - Check that 3-finger swipe is disabled in `System Settings > Trackpad > More Gestures > Swipe between full-screen apps`.
 ### 3-finger swipe scrolls a content
 It's a [known issue](https://github.com/ris58h/Touch-Tab/issues/1).
 The workaround is to setup `Mission Control` or `App Expose` to use 3-finger swipe in `System Settings > Trackpad > More Gestures`.